20 years missing the master, Telê Santana | OneFootball

 1. Belfort Duarte – for going ten years without being sent off in at least 200 national or international matches

-2. Coach of the South American Team – El País newspaper: 1992
+2. Coach of the American Team of the Year – El País newspaper: 1992

 This article was translated into English by Artificial Intelligence.
 You can read the original version in 🇧🇷 here.